Pennsylvania and Federal Appeals Lawyer

 Whether you were prosecuted in Philadelphia, Pittsburgh, Scranton, State College, Allentown, Harrisburg, Reading, or any other Pennsylvania community, we can help.
 We regularly file appeals for individuals throughout the state of Pennsylvania, regardless of whether they were convicted in a rural county or a metropolitan area.
 Our team of experienced and highly skilled attorneys has defended the rights of people in Common Pleas Courts, the Commonwealth Court of Pennsylvania, the Superior Court of Pennsylvania, the Supreme Court of Pennsylvania, and the U.S. Third Circuit Court of Appeals.

 We are regularly contacted by Pennsylvania residents who are not satisfied with their trial results, unhappy with how they were treated throughout the trial process, and unhappy with the system in general.
 We take great pride in understanding their concerns and properly guiding them through the appeals process.
 Whether your case is an excellent candidate for a direct appeal or you choose to file a petition under the Post-Conviction Relief Act, our diligent lawyers are here to help you every step of the way.

 If you have been convicted and are unhappy with the results of your trial, you are only permitted by law to seek relief from appellate or state courts for a certain period of time.
 Therefore, it is imperative that you immediately contact a Pennsylvania appellate lawyer to discuss your case and the best courses of action to fight and win an appeal.

-To learn more about the appeals process, contact us today for a free and confidential consultation.
+To learn more about the appeals process, contact us today for a case evaluation.